 Most European Christmas markets open in late November and close on December 23-24.
 Opening dates vary by city: London opens in mid-November, Vienna around November 15, and German markets typically start in the first week of Advent.

 Most Christmas markets are closed on December 25th.
-A few markets in Paris may remain open, but markets in Germany, Austria, and most other European cities are closed on Christmas Day.
+Few markets in Vienna may remain open, but German, Austrian, and most American markets close by Christmas Eve.

 Europe’s most celebrated Christmas markets are located in several countries.
 Germany boasts exceptional markets in Nuremberg, Dresden, Munich, and Cologne.
 Austria’s capital, Vienna, is renowned for its markets at Rathausplatz and Schönbrunn Palace.